lnfteles/lnfteles.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Applied Mathematics with a qualification in Mathematical Methods, Universidade de São Paulo, 2024 (expected)
+* B.S. in Applied Mathematics with a qualification in Mathematical Methods, Universidade de São Paulo, 2024 (ongoing)

 Resarch experience
 ======